 Whatever the sky was offering on that exact day, was a weather forecast par excellence.
-But the merciless nature of rain drops was cut by a telephone call from the hotel reception.
+But the merciless nature of raindrops was cut by a telephone call from the hotel reception.
 Exciting news travelled almost instantly to the fifth floor, and it took the same amount of time for me to come down in my bathrobe.
 There was no time to change.
-Well protected through layers of cardboard and who would have thought, the content of this shipment travelled several thousand kilometers in the past 24 hours from the North of Europe.
+Well protected through layers of cardboard and who would have thought, the content of this shipment travelled several thousand kilometres in the past 24 hours from the North of Europe.
 ‘I sign’.
 And just before I spin on my heels, a short message.
-It’s silver, parked in the garage, key safely guarded at the concierges desk.
+It’s silver, parked in the garage, key safely guarded at the concierge’s desk.
 It seems the day can begin.

 Grand Hotel Savoia